HOME

 ~Courtney

 Erik and I like to blend tomato with a slice of avocado to make a great soup.
 We slice bell peppers and other veggies to go with our soup.
 We enjoy shopping at farmer's markets to pick out fruits and vegetables we don't grow in our garden.
-My mom gives us each a bag and $10 so we can go buy exactly what we want.

 ~ Courtney